-Graph Writing # 47 - Japanese traveling abroad and Australia's share of Japanese tourist market
+Graph Writing # 47 - Japanese travelling abroad and Australia's share of Japanese tourist market

 - Written by IELTS Mentor